devopsarr/prowlarr-go/prowlarr/docs/IndexerProxyApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateApiV1IndexerProxyActionByNameRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateIndexerProxyActionByNameRequest struct via the builder pattern

 Name | Type | Description  | Notes